mauveferret/ISInCa/Readme.md

 In any case you need to have a **Java Virtual Machine** (version **11** or newer) installed on your computer.
 To check whether the JVM was already installed, open the terminal (in Windows OS press "Win"+"R", then type "cmd" in an appeared window, then press enter) and type `java -version`, then press "enter".
 If the output looks like
 > Java is not recognized as an internal or external command

 or the version is less then **11**, you need to download JVM.
 For example, from the [Oracle](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) (the company, that supports Java).
 Installation of the JDK (which includes JVM + libraries) seems not to be tricky (look for *[`tutorial`](https://docs.oracle.com/javase/9/install/installation-jdk-and-jre-microsoft-windows-platforms.htm#JSJIG-GUID-2B9D2A17-176B-4BC8-AE2D-FD884161C958)*).
+In Linux just type `sudo apt install default-jdk`.
 ISInCa executables don't need special installation, so you can run ISInCa right after downloading and installing JVM

 # Launch